Financial Savvy: Investment Risk vs. Market Volatility

 If you are like many people and are putting money away into a 401(k) on a regular basis, volatility may allow you to make money on a specific investment over a period of time even if the investment itself doesn’t actually even increase in value.
 This is called dollar cost averaging.

-Consequently, people looking to accumulate long term wealth should really be looking for big volatility in the market, and realize dips in the market are opportunities rather than risk.
+Consequently, people looking to accumulate long term wealth should really be looking for big volatility in the market.
+Always realize dips in the market are opportunities rather than risk.
+I love stock market volatility.

 When facing investment risk or market volatility SANITY RULES: